Analyzing Adaptive Cache Replacement Strategies: Analyzing using potential functions

-There are four possible cases.
+There are four possible cases, which correspond to the four cases in \ARC's replacement algorithm.
 Case 1 deals with the case when \ARC\ finds the page in its cache.
-The other three cases assume that \ARC\ faults on this request beause the item is not in $T_1 \cup T_2$.
+The other three cases assume that \ARC\ faults on this request because the item is not in $T_1 \cup T_2$.
 Cases 2 and 3 assume that the missing page is found recorded in the history in lists $B_1$ and $B_2$, respectively.
 Case 4 assumes that the missing page is not recorded in history.

 {\bf Case I}: \ARC\ has a page hit.